 - With this risk-sharing, you lose a little bit of control.

-To protect themselves, PEOs require you to adopt their policies, procedures, and even employee handbook wording.
+PEOs require you to adopt their policies, procedures, and employee handbook wording to protect themselves.
 Because if an employee issue arises, they’ll back you up only if you’ve followed their guidance.

-On the flip side, other HR services do not involve a co-employment model.
-Yes, you are responsible for following all federal, state, and local laws.
-But you also have total autonomy to customize your company culture, internal processes, and management strategy within the constraints of the law.
+Other HR services do not involve a co-employment relationship.
+You are responsible for following all federal, state, and local laws, which include tax and labor laws.
+However, you also have total autonomy to customize your company culture, internal processes, and management strategy within the constraints of the law.

 How much does a PEO cost?